 Green Wave staffer to serve as assistant at the FIVB U23 Beach Volleyball World Championship in Poland

 Rising sophomore to compete in FIVB U23 Beach Volleyball World Championship in Poland

 The Green Wave sand volleyball team def.
 North Florida 3-2 in Siesta, Florida, on April 10, 2015.

 Tulane sand volleyball team swept UNO in both matches of their doubleheader on Tuesday, April 7, at Coconut Beach.

 Photos By Parker Waters (3/26/14)

-In his debut season, Holly's sand volleyball team went 8-7 overall with a 3-0 record at home.
-Holly also guided sophomore Jackie Wegner and freshman Tea Juric to qualifying for the 2014 AVCA College Sand Volleyball National Championship, the first Tulane team to be invited to the postseason since sand volleyball was announced in 2010.
+In his debut season, Holly's beach volleyball team went 8-7 overall with a 3-0 record at home.
+Holly also guided Wegner and Juric to qualifying for the 2014 AVCA College Beach Volleyball National Championship, the first Tulane team to be invited to the postseason since beach volleyball was announced in 2010.